whyboris/utilitarianism.net/content/population-ethics.md

 [^7]: For an exploration of whether the world is overpopulated or underpopulated, see Ord, T. (2014).
 [Overpopulation or Underpopulation?](http://amirrorclear.net/files/overpopulation-or-underpopulation.pdf), in Goldin, I. _[Is the World Full?](doi.org/10.1093/acprof:oso/9780199677771.001.0001)_.
 Oxford: Oxford University Press.
 [^8]:
     Reducing existential risk is a priority not just for the total view but for a wide variety of moral views.
 However, for the total view there is an especially large amount of value at stake with preserving the long-term flourishing of civilization.

-    Cf. Ord, T. (2020).
+    Ord, T. (2020).
 Chapter 2: Existential Risk, in _[The Precipice: Existential Risk and the Future of Humanity](https://theprecipice.com/)_.
 London: Bloomsbury Publishing.

 [^9]:
     While Parfit deserves credit for raising the philosophical debate around the repugnant conclusion, arguably Henry Sidgwick noticed it much earlier, writing that “the point up to which, on utilitarian principles, population ought to be encouraged to increase, is not that at which the average happiness is the greatest possible (...) but that at which the happiness reaches its maximum”.